maymplin/100-days-of-code/log.md

 - random.randint(start, end): integer returned will include both start and end.
 I wasn't careful with this and experienced IndexError.

 **Link to work**: [100 Days of Python Day 5 replit](https://replit.com/@maylin21/password-generator-start)

+### Day 5: February 12, 2022

+**Today's Progress**: Began but didn't complete Day 6 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.